Vulnerable Sector Checks

 A. The individuals who may have access to information about Police Checks are:

-A. A vulnerable sector check can be legally provided only if:
+A. A Vulnerable Sector Check can be legally provided only if:

 • the request is made by a person or organization responsible for the well-being of a child or